hwheeler01/CompBio/github.md

 Ok, but how do we fork and clone repositories?
 See <https://help.github.com/articles/fork-a-repo/> for more explanation and an example below:

-Let's practice by forking Dr. Wheeler's `myrepo`
+Let's practice by forking Dr. Wheeler's repository called `DrW_myrepo`

 First, go to <https://github.com/hwheeler01/DrW_myrepo> while you are logged in to GitHub and click **Fork** near the upper right.